-So it was the brief details of OpSec and every single factor which can help you to understand why OpSec is useful.
+So it was the brief details of OpSec and every single factor that can help you understand why OpSec is useful.
 OpSec or operational security is essential as it is a risk management process.
-It works to improve consideration of the operations of a company from the perspective of advisory.
+It works to improve the consideration of a company's operations from the advisory perspective.

-We hope that the above-described procedure has helped you to understand the OpSec very well, but if you have any questions, then please let us know in the comment section.
+We hope that the above-described procedure has helped you understand OpSec very well, but if you have any questions, please let us know in the comment section.
 Besides that, you can go through our website because we have uploaded various informative blogs like this one.

 Do you value your privacy online?